- What need does the Cristo Rey Network address?

 - Jane Genster

-President and CEO, Cristo Rey Network
+Board Member, Cristo Rey Network

 The Corporate Work Study Program (a separately incorporated entity) operates like a temporary employment agency within Cristo Rey schools and employs every student five full days a month in an entry-level, professional job all four years of high school.
 Students earn a majority of their education cost while gaining real-world work experience that strengthens their cognitive and non-cognitive skill development, catalyzes confidence and aspiration, and prepares them for success in college and careers.